jonato1/homebridge-blueair/README.md

 - **Automatic detection and configuration of multiple Kumo devices.** By default - all of your supported Kumo devices are made available in HomeKit.

+### To do

+- The current plugin does not recognize the device type but this could be added in the future with help from other users.
+Please contact me if you are willing to help.

 ## Plugin Configuration
 If you choose to configure this plugin directly instead of using the [Homebridge Configuration web UI](https://github.com/oznu/homebridge-config-ui-x), you'll need to add the platform to your `config.json` in your home directory inside `.homebridge`.